European Solidarity Corps

 Who can participate

-Young people from 18 years old, legally resident in or have the nationality of one of the
+Young people from 18 years old, legally resident in or have the nationality of one of the following countries:

-- European Union Member States,
+- the European Union Member States,

 - Iceland, Liechtenstein, Norway, Turkey, the former Yugoslav Republic of Macedonia.